 4. Is historic design review required?

 Yes.
 You will need to set up a pre-application meeting with the city’s landmark preservation staff early in the design process to provide guidance on the size, shape and design options for an ADU that will fit the character of the historic house on the property and the surrounding historic district.
 All ADUs will require review and approval by the Denver Landmark Preservation Commission.
 To learn more about the city’s historic design review process, click here.
 You are more likely to obtain city design review approval, if you plan a project that respect’s the character-defining features of your house and the Curtis Park Historic District.

 5. How can I ensure my project obtains design review approval?

+Contact the knowledgeable Curtis Park Neighbors Design Review Committee for advice and ideas.
 For the best possible results, plan your ADU to respects the character-defining features of your house and property, and:

 This web content was added in 2019, and is accurate to the best of our abilities.
 Contact Denver Landmark Preservation for the most up-to-date and accurate information on the city’s design review and permit requirements.